diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 **Why this improves Copilot understanding:** Understanding how different classes, services, and components interact is crucial for Copilot to suggest appropriate design patterns and architectural solutions.
 When Copilot knows that `DiginsightService` depends on `IDataSourceRepository`, it can suggest proper dependency injection patterns and interface implementations.

-**Impact on suggestion relevance:** Clear relationship documentation enables Copilot to suggest code that respects your architecture, follows dependency flow patterns, and maintains proper separation of concerns, leading to more maintainable and consistent code suggestions.
+**Impact on suggestion relevance:** Clear relationship documentation enables Copilot to suggest code that respects our architecture, follows dependency flow patterns, and maintains proper separation of concerns, leading to more maintainable and consistent code suggestions.

 #### Class Dependencies